Uri Geller

 Uri Geller (/ˈʊəri ˈgɛlər/ OOR-ee-_-GHEL-ər; אורי גלר; born 20 December 1946) is an Israeli-British illusionist, magician, television personality, and self-proclaimed psychic.
 He is known for his trademark television performances of spoon bending and other illusions.
 Geller uses conjuring tricks to simulate the effects of psychokinesis and telepathy.
 Geller's career as an entertainer has spanned more than four decades, with television shows and appearances in many countries.
-Magicians have called Geller a fraud due to his claims of possessing psychic powers.
+Magicians have called Geller a fraud because of his claims of possessing psychic powers.

 Early life

-Geller was born on 20 December 1946 in Tel Aviv, which was then part of British Mandate of Palestine (now Israel).
+Geller was born on 20 December 1946 in Tel Aviv, which was then part of the British Mandate of Palestine (now Israel).
 His mother and father were of Austrian-Jewish and Hungarian-Jewish background respectively.
 Geller is the son of Itzhaak Geller (Gellér Izsák), a retired army sergeant major, and Margaret "Manzy" Freud (Freud Manci).
 Geller claims that he is a distant relative of Sigmund Freud on his mother's side.

-At the age of 11, Geller's family moved to Nicosia, Cyprus, where he attended high school, the Terra Santa College, and learned English.
-At the age of 18, he joined the Israeli Army's Paratroopers Brigade, with which he served in the 1967 Six-Day War and was wounded in action.
-He worked as a photographic model in 1968 and 1969; during that time, he began to perform for small audiences as a nightclub entertainer, becoming well known in Israel.
+At the age of 11 Geller moved with his family to Nicosia in what was then British-ruled Cyprus, where he attended high school, the Terra Santa College, and learned English.
+At the age of 18 he joined the Israeli Army's Paratroopers Brigade, with which he served in the 1967 Six-Day War, and was wounded in action.
+He worked as a photographic model in 1968 and 1969, during which time he began to perform for small audiences as a nightclub entertainer, becoming well known in Israel.

 Geller first started to perform in theatres, public halls, auditoriums, military bases and universities in Israel.
-The parapsychologist Andrija Puharich met Geller in 1971 and assisted him in traveling to the United States.
+The parapsychologist Andrija Puharich met Geller in 1971 and assisted him in travelling to the United States.